 When asked why he takes such an interest in promoting this story he replied, “I see myself as a sort of human-istorian, I have the mind of a historian and the heart of a humanitarian.”

-We are proud of Nicholas Zhang’s desire to make a difference, as it complements our core values ‘to advance international education and understanding.’
+We are proud of Nicholas Zane’s desire to make a difference, as it complements our core values ‘to advance international education and understanding.’
 His story highlights the significance of the next generation of global citizens and the impact one person can make.